 The Extracurricular Experience

-The diversity at Yellow Tail Tech is broader than academics.
+The diversity in the classroom at Yellow Tail Tech is broader than academics.
 It enriches student life, from clubs to extracurricular activities.
-Sarah Gennuso said, “Working closely with fellow classmates proved that people can hold the same values, no matter where you’re from.”
-This sense of community extends to various campus organizations, whether you’re into coding or photography.
+One of our students said, “Working closely with fellow classmates proved that people can hold the same values, no matter where you’re from.”
+And that unity creates a tight-knit community that surfaces in everything from coding meetups to photo exhibits.

 The Yellow Tail Tech Difference